Integration by parts and invariant measure for KPZ: Background

-\section{Integration by parts method}
+\subsection{Integration by parts method}

-The new proof is based on an integration by parts identity which comes from the polymer representation.
+The new proof presented in this paper is based on an integration by parts identity which comes from the polymer representation.
 The identity itself comes from a mollification procedure, but unlike most earlier proofs of invariance, the mollification here does not have to be chosen very precisely.
 The integration by parts formula is mostly a standard Gaussian integration by parts, but there is a hidden cancellation -- an unusual It\^o formula -- which can be thought of as the mechanism behind the white noise conservation.
+The crux of the argument lies in proving \eqref{e.cancellation}, which is the hidden symmetry and, in our telling of the story, is what keeps white noise invariant.
 The integration by parts formula itself has other applications.
-For example, in a forthcoming article we use it to study polymer coalescence.
-We now move on to the main steps of the proof.
+For example, in a forthcoming article we use it to study polymer coalescence.}

+\blue{We will present the result for the equation posed on $\R$.
+The periodic setting can be treated similarly, with some simplifications. }